szhorvat/MaTeX/README.md

 ## Revision history

+#### Version 1.6.0

+ - `MaTeX` now threads over lists.
+A list is batch-processed using a single run of LaTeX, which is much faster than element-wise processing.
+Implemented by [Andreas Ahlrichs](https://github.com/aquadr).

+    Note that this changes behaviour slightly.
+Previous versions of MaTeX compiled `MaTeX[{1, x^2, x/2}]` as a single expression.
+Now each element of the list is converted to a separate result.
+To restore the old behaviour, apply `TeXForm` explicitly: `MaTeX[TeXForm[{1, x^2, x/2}]`.

+ - Expressions with head `TeXForm` are now automatically handled.

 #### Version 1.5.0

  - Much improved LaTeX error reporting.
 Please report any problems you notice with the new error reporting.